WordPress/Learn/.github/ISSUE_TEMPLATE/monthly-sprint-template.md

 ---
 name: Monthly Sprint Template
 about: Use this template for planning, tracking and running the retrospective for the Training team monthly Sprints
 title: ''
-labels: 'Sprint'
+labels: Sprint
 assignees: ''

 ---